 just in the distance there were horses within view

-with my camera in hand I asked Grant if I had ever shown him the ZOOM feature on t
+with my camera in hand I asked Grant if I had ever shown him the ZOOM feature on the camera

 I displayed how it worked then passed it off to him